richaraj-hub/splitease_excel/README.md

 ### 1. Download the Template

-- Copy the Google Sheet template provided in this repository.
+- Copy the Google Sheet template - Splitease_template.xlsx provided in this repository.

 ### 2. Set Up the Google Apps Script

 1. Open the template.
 2. Go to `Extensions > Apps Script`.
-3. Copy the contents of `splitease_excel.gs` from this repository into the Apps Script editor.
+3. Copy the contents of `splitease_template_code.gs` from this repository into the Apps Script editor.
 4. Save the script.

 ### 3. Initialize the Sheet